I've been working on a video editor for the terminal: demo.webm. This might be my favorite project yet. I'm excited to share a progress update.

 I think that's ugly.

-I want to slim down the installation to a one-liner command like cargo install
+I want to slim down the installation to a one-liner command like

-or curl
+or

 .